Federal Wire Act of 1961 Explained

 Does the Wire Act Make All Options for US Online Sports Betting Illegal?

-No it does not.
-The law does not prohibit US players from participating in legally licensed online sportsbooks that are located outside of the United States.
-The law only bans US based online sports betting activities, and does not have the power to reach into other jurisdictions to curtail their services.
+No, it only prohibits US-based online bookmakers from accepting bets across state lines or from foreign countries.
+The law does not prohibit US players from participating in domestic online betting that operates within the state in which they reside or from legally licensed online sportsbooks that are located outside of the United States.
+The law only affects US-based online sports betting activities and does not have the power to reach into other jurisdictions to curtail their services.

 Federal Wire Act Sources And Citations